hypokondrickard/pyNIBE/README.md

 =============
 Please note that this is a web scraping library.
 User experience may vary.

-this module will present the user with a dict of dicts holding all values presented in the Service Info-view of the NIBE Uplink webUI.
+this module will present the user with a nested dicts holding all values presented in the Service Info-view of the NIBE Uplink webUI.

+If there's more than one entry in the top level dict, this is because your NIBE system has more than one module (e.g slaves).

 [sample output](tests/mock-data/sample-output.txt)